observIQ/stanza/README.md

 ### Linux Package Manager

 Linux packages are available for the following Linux Distributions:
-- RHEL / Centos 7 and 8
+- RHEL / CentOS 7 and 8
 - Oracle Linux 7 and 8
 - Alma, Rocky Linux
 - Fedora 30 and newer